Woodsandfields/ExData_Plotting1/README.md

 ## Loading the data

+*Professor Roger Peng wrote these indications to help the students load the data:*

-If you intend to load the dataset into R for yourself, please consider the following:
+> If you intend to load the dataset into R for yourself, please consider the following:

-* The dataset has 2,075,259 rows and 9 columns.
+> The dataset has 2,075,259 rows and 9 columns.
 First calculate a rough estimate of how much memory the dataset will require in memory before reading into R. Make sure your computer has enough memory (most modern computers should be fine).

-* For this repo assignment we only used data from the dates 2007-02-01 and 2007-02-02.
+> For this repo assignment we only used data from the dates 2007-02-01 and 2007-02-02.
 One alternative is to read the data from just those dates rather than reading in the entire dataset and subsetting to those dates.

-* You may find it useful to convert the Date and Time variables to Date/Time classes in R.
+> You may find it useful to convert the Date and Time variables to Date/Time classes in R.

-* Note that in this dataset missing values are coded as `?`.
+> Note that in this dataset missing values are coded as `?`.

 ## Making Plots